MattiaPispisa/file_uploader/file_uploader/README.md

 Create a `FileUploadController` by passing a concrete implementation of `FileUploadHandler`, `ChunkedFileUploadHandler`, or `RestorableChunkedFileUploadHandler` as the handler.
 The controller will have the capabilities to upload a file and retry the upload.

+## Example

+In the [example](https://github.com/MattiaPispisa/file_uploader/blob/main/file_uploader/example/lib/main.dart), there is an implementation of `RestorableChunkedFileUploadHandler` handler that sends chunks to a mock server (`InMemoryBackend`).

+Other examples are provided in the tests to ensure the correct functionality of the library.

 ## Next features

 - [] more logs
 - [] dio plugin
 - [] flutter widgets to handle the file upload ui